astronomer/docs/learn/connections/azure-blob-storage.md

 :::tip

-You can also use this connection string method for SAS token.
-When you create SAS token to connect to Azure storage account, you can copy it's connection string and then paste its value to the **Blob Storage Connection String** field.
+If you want, you can replace the value in **Blob Storage Connection String** with the connection string for an SAS token.

 :::

 </TabItem>